IdioticProgramApe/IdioticProgramApe.github.io/_drafts/professional_gamedev_in_ue/lecture_3.md

         - `GetMesh` is used to get the character's skeletal mesh
       - the `SpawnParams` is of type `FActorSpawnParameters`:
         - `SpawnCollisionHandlingOverride`: collision check method before spawning
+  - Enable the physics by set the `Simulate Physics` to `true` in `Physics` section
+    - after enable the physics, the collision preset will be automatically changed to `PhysicsActor`, of which object type is `PhysicsBody`
+- `URadialForceComponent`: `FireImpulse` to emit a impulse radial force
+  - the impulse radius can be configured by `Redius` in `Radial Force Component` section
+  - the impulse strength can be configured by `Impulse Strength` in `Impulse` section

+- `UStaticMeshComponent`:
+  - Event: `OnComponentHit`, triggered when 2 objects hit each other.
+  - All the available events can be found in the `Events` section.